Maximilian I, Holy Roman Emperor: Finance and economy

 Overall, according to Whaley, "The reign of Maximilian I saw recovery and growth but also growing tension.
-This created both winners and losers.", although Whaley opines that this is no reason to expect a revolutionary explosion (in connection to Luther and the Reformation).
-Whaley points out, though, that because Maximilian and Charles V tried to promoted the interests of the Netherlands, after 1500, the Hanseatic League was negatively affected and their growth relative to England and the Netherlands declined.
+This created both winners and losers", although Whaley opines that this is no reason to expect a revolutionary explosion (in connection to Luther and the Reformation).
+Whaley points out, though, that because Maximilian and Charles V tried to promote the interests of the Netherlands, after 1500, the Hanseatic League was negatively affected and their growth relative to England and the Netherlands declined.
 (Note: "After 1500, however, the promotion of the interests of the Netherlands by Maximilian and Charles V inaugurated a long decline relative to the economic, and above all commercial, growth of the Low Countries and England.")

-In the Low Countries, during his regency, to get more money to pay for his campaigns, he resorted to debase coins in the Burgundian mints, causing more conflicts with the interests of the Estates and the merchant class.
+In the Low Countries, during his regency, to get more money to pay for his campaigns, he resorted to debasing coins in the Burgundian mints, causing more conflicts with the interests of the Estates and the merchant class.

-In Austria, although this was never enough for his needs, his management of mines and salt works proved efficient, with a marked increase in revenue, the fine silver production in Schwaz increased from 2,800 kg in 1470 to 14,000 kg in 1516.
-Benecke remarks that Maximilian was a ruthless, exploitative businessman while Hollegger sees him as a clearheaded manager with sober cost-benefit analysis.
+In Austria, although this was never enough for his needs, his management of mines and salt works proved efficient, with a marked increase in revenue.
+The fine silver production in Schwaz increased from 2,800 kg in 1470 to 14,000 kg in 1516.
+Benecke remarks that Maximilian was a ruthless, exploitative businessman, while Hollegger sees him as a clearheaded manager with sober cost-benefit analysis.
 Ultimately, he had to mortgage these properties to the Fuggers to get quick cash.
 The financial price would ultimately fall on the Austrian population.
-Fichtner states that Maximilian's pan-European vision was very expensive, and his financial practices antagonized his subjects both high and low in Burgundy, Austria and Germany (who tried to temper his ambitions, although they never came to hate the charismatic ruler personally), this was still modest in comparison with what was about to come, and the Ottoman threat gave the Austrians a reason to pay.
+Fichtner states that Maximilian's pan-European vision was very expensive, and his financial practices antagonised his subjects both high and low in Burgundy, Austria and Germany (who tried to temper his ambitions, although they never came to hate the charismatic ruler personally), this was still modest in comparison with what was about to come, and the Ottoman threat gave the Austrians a reason to pay.